Arrosam/Resume/README.md

 Used for my honour dissertation (3D point cloud machine learning);<br/>
 <span style="color: LightSkyBlue">*C#*</span>: Self learned for develop games in Unity;<br/>
 <span style="color: CornflowerBlue">React js, JavaScript and HTML</span>: Learned and used during my internship.
-Used it to develop a Jira plugin (Can't tell more about the product since it was noted on my contract);<br/>
+Used it to develop a Jira plugin (Can not tell more about the product since it was noted on my contract);<br/>

 <**Programme Design/**>: <br/>
 Familiar with software design principles for develop maintainable software, and software design patterns. <br/>